Plank theorems and their applications: a survey: Tarski's plank problem

 \begin{lem} For all $x_0\in\R^d$, there is a choice of signs $\epsilon$ such that $x_\epsilon\notin P_j$ for $j=1,2\ldots,n$. \end{lem}

-Rather than proving this lemma right away, let us consider another proposition which might not seem related at first sight.
-This result will prove essential in the following sections of this survey, where we will refer to it as Bang's lemma.
+Rather than proving this lemma right away, let us consider another related result that will prove essential in completing this argument and in the following sections of this survey.
+We will refer to it as Bang's lemma.
 The proof follows \cite{ball1991} and \cite{ballconvex}.

 \begin{lem}[Bang's lemma] Let $(u_i)_{i=1}^n$ be unit vectors in $\R^d$, $(m_i)_{i=1}^n$ real numbers, and $(w_i)_{i=1}^n$ nonnegative real numbers.
 Then there is a choice of signs $(\epsilon_i)_{i=1}^n$ such that the vector $x=\sum_{j=1}^n \epsilon_jw_ju_j$ satisfies